jimangel/jimangel.io/content/posts/2019-04-28-create-a-vm-template-ubuntu-18.04.md

 sudo swapoff --all
 sudo sed -ri '/\sswap\s/s/^#?/#/' /etc/fstab

-# If you want to dynamically create a hostname, uncomment the below from /etc/rc.local:
+# If you want to create a hostname dynamically, uncomment the below from /etc/rc.local:
 # dynamically create hostname (optional)
-# if hostname | grep localhost; then
+#if hostname | grep localhost; then
 #   hostnamectl set-hostname "$(head /dev/urandom | tr -dc A-Za-z0-9 | head -c 13 ; echo '')"
 #fi
 ```

 ### Add As A Template To vSphere

-At this point, we've customized the VM and it should be shut off.
+At this point, we've customized the VM, and should shut it off.

 {{< notice warning >}}
-Make sure to disconnect the CDROM and the NIC before adding as template
+Make sure to disconnect the CDROM and the NIC before adding as the image as a template
 Right Click VM > Edit Settings > deselect...
 {{< /notice >}}